Pie: Regional variations

 Homemade meat pie with beef and vegetables.

 Meat pies with fillings such as steak, cheese, steak and kidney, beef and ale, lamb and mint, minced beef, or chicken and mushroom are popular in the United Kingdom, Australia, South Africa and New Zealand as take-away snacks.
 They are also served with chips as an alternative to fish and chips at British chip shops.

-Pot pies with a flaky crust and bottom are also a popular dish, typically with a filling of meat (particularly beef, chicken, or turkey), gravy, and mixed vegetables (potatoes, carrots, and peas).
+Pies with a flaky crust and bottom are also a popular dish in North America, typically with a filling of meat (particularly beef, chicken, or turkey), gravy, and mixed vegetables (potatoes, carrots, and peas).
 Frozen pot pies are often sold in individual serving size.

 Fruit pies may be served with a scoop of ice cream, a style known in North America as pie à la mode.
 Many sweet pies are served this way.
-Apple pie is a traditional choice, though any pie with sweet fillings may be served à la mode.
 This combination, and possibly the name as well, is thought to have been popularised in the mid-1890s in the United States.
-Apple pie can be made with a variety of apples; cultivars such as the Golden Delicious, Pink Lady, Granny Smith, and Rome Beauty are popular for usage in pies.
+Cream and custard are other popular serving suggestions.

+In Eastern Europe and the Middle East, Filo pastry based pies such as Börek, Banitsa and Spanakopita are popular.
+In Vietnam, Pâté chaud is a puff pastry savoury meat pie.

+In South America, Argentina has the savoury pastry based Tarta pascualina and the potato topped Pastel de Papas.